N0K0/aicompo-tg19/readme.md

             * running
             * roundDone
             * gameDone
-        * RoundNumber: The current roundnumber
+        * RoundNumber: The current round number
         * TotalRounds: The total number of rounds
         * GameMap
             * SizeX: The size of the map in the X dimension